orbis-esque-hackathon/react-orbis-esque/README.md

 - This demo is actually using the wrong routing algorithm (from [dijkstra.js](https://github.com/orbis-esque-hackathon/orbis-esque-hackathon.github.io/blob/master/althurayya/dijkstra.js) in the original codebase).
 Use the correct one from [graph.js](https://github.com/orbis-esque-hackathon/orbis-esque-hackathon.github.io/blob/master/althurayya/graph.js) instead.
+- Add a popup to the demo so that we can at least show a minimum of place info.
 - ...